-Building on the 2017 Diagnostic Quality and Safety Measurement Framework, the Committee identified four high priority areas related to diagnostic error that cause patient harm: missed subtleties, communication failures, information overload, and dismissed patients.
+Building on the 2017 Diagnostic Quality and Safety Measurement Framework, this Committee identified four high priority areas related to diagnostic error that cause patient harm: missed subtleties, communication failures, information overload, and dismissed patients.
 The Committee developed comprehensive resolutions to these types of diagnostic errors by identifying contributing factors and key implementation solutions to overcome and prevent the errors.
-Although the Use Cases vary in their topics, focus areas, and clinical settings, the Committee identified actionable, broad-scope recommendations that apply across the Diagnostic Process and Outcomes domain of the 2017

-Measurement Framework.
-These recommendations center around training, teamwork, and technology, and offer a set of recommendations that diverse stakeholders can follow to reduce diagnostic errors and improve the quality of care.
+Although the use cases vary in their topics, focus areas, and clinical settings, the Committee identified actionable, broad-scope recommendations that apply across the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework.
+These recommendations offer a set of actions that diverse stakeholders can take to apply the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework, and to measure and reduce diagnostic errors, ultimately improving the quality of care patients receive.

 As the healthcare landscape continues to evolve and demands continue to increase, accurate and timely diagnoses remain a critical priority in medicine.
 Expanding training, building teamwork, and leveraging technology are critical steps in the pathway towards diagnostic safety.
-Diverse healthcare stakeholders - including clinicians, administrators, patients, EHR vendors, medical specialty societies, payers, and others - must come together to take actionable steps to improve accurate diagnoses and reduce diagnostic errors for the safety of all Americans.
+Diverse healthcare stakeholders-including clinicians, administrators, patients, EHR vendors, medical specialty societies, payers, and others-must come together to take actionable steps to improve accurate diagnoses and reduce diagnostic errors for the safety of all Americans.

-Appendix A: Improving Diagnostic Quality & Safety/Reducing Diagnostic Error: Measurement Considerations Committee Roster
+Appendix A: Improving Diagnostic Quality & Safety/Reducing Diagnostic Error: Measurement Considerations Committee Roster and NQF Staff